Fonts

 Rebuild the Font Cache

-Any time you add, remove, or update font files, you need to run this command to rebuild fontconfig's cache files.
+Any time you add, remove, or update font files, you need to rebuild the font cache files.

 fc-cache -fv